ligolang/ligo/gitlab-pages/docs/intro/installation.md

 > ```dos
 > doskey ligo=docker run --rm -v "%CD%":/cd -w /cd ligolang/ligo:0.34.0 $*
 > ```
+> To make the alias persistent across terminal sessions you need to add the `doskey` to the Windows Registry.
+> Follow [this stackoverflow answer](https://stackoverflow.com/a/21040825) for the steps on how to do that.

 Or if you want the development version, replace the version above with `next`.